Skip to main content

 Replace "Realtek PCIe GbE Family Controller" with the name of the corresponding driver.

-Remote assistance through proxy
+Remote assistance through a proxy

 For remote assistance, FlexxAgent will use a proxy when it is configured and accessible.